 Emotional Support Animals (ESA) are domesticated animals that serve those suffering from anxiety, depression, panic attacks, or other psychological conditions.
 While having an animal companion is often an overlooked component of treating mental health issues, using a holistic approach affirms that someone’s environment (including pets within it) can be just as important as food, medicine, or exercise.

-Unlike service animals who require special training, ESA can be your pet.
-Many people in Hawaii, whether living here permanently or temporarily, can qualify for an emotional support animal with an ESA letter via verification of a diagnosable condition from a mental health professional.
-An ESA letter allows access to rented housing (including those with no-pet policies) and airplanes, forgoing associated fees.*
+Unlike service animals who require special training, an emotional support animal can be your pet.
+Whether living here permanently or temporarily, many people in Hawaii can qualify for an emotional support animal with an ESA letter via verification of a diagnosable condition from a mental health professional.
+An ESA letter, or Prescription Letter, is official verification that your pet is necessary for your emotional support as part of your treatment.